WICG/attribution-reporting-api/README.md

 as a special request.
 The query string for the request contains additional information about the attribution trigger:
 - `data`: optional data to identify the triggering event
-- `dedup-key`: optional key which will be used to deduplicate multiple triggers which contain the same dedup-key
+- `dedup-key`: optional signed 64 bit integer which will be used to deduplicate multiple triggers which contain the same dedup-key for a single source

 When the special redirect is detected, the browser will schedule an attribution report as detailed in [Trigger attribution algorithm](#trigger-attribution-algorithm).